TGM-Oldenburg/TVOLAP/README.md

 Reference: Jaeger, Bitzer, Simmer, Blau: "Echtzeitfähiges binaurales Rendering mit Bewegungssensoren von 3D-Brillen", Tagungsband DAGA 2017 - 43.
 Jahrestagung für Akustik, 6.-9.
 März 2017, Kiel, ISBN 978-3-939296-12-6

-This project implements a weighted overlap add routine which works in partitions and therefore is both efficient and suitable for time-variant filtering processes.
+This project implements a weighted overlap add routine which works in partitions.
+Therefore, WOLAP has low overall latency and is both efficient and suitable for time-variant filtering processes.

 ``WOLAP.cpp`` and ``WOLAP.h`` implement the processing routine as C++ class, with no external dependencies except the stdc++11 library.
-The WOLAP processing class itself plus the fast fourier transform routine (``fft.cpp`` and ``fft.h``) are licensed under a LGPLv3 (see ``COPYING.LESSER.txt`` for a copy of the license).
+The WOLAP processing class itself is licensed under the LGPLv3 (see ``COPYING.LESSER.txt`` for a copy of the license).
+The fast fourier transform routine (``fft.cpp`` and ``fft.h``) is available under the MIT License (see end of file for the copyrights and a copy of the license).

+``WOLAP.m`` and ``testWOLAP.h`` in the MATLAB_Octave subfolder implement the processing routine as MATLAB class, the implementation is also compatible with Octave (Tested with MATLAB r2016a and Octave 4.0.0).
+This implementation is available under the MIT license.

-``processExample.cpp`` stores a processing example of the convolution process by writing the resulting test signal to a .wav file, so that it can be easily visualized in MATLAB / Audacity a.s.o..
-This example is licensed under a LGPLv3 (see ``COPYING.LESSER.txt`` for a copy of the license).
+``processExample.cpp`` stores a processing example of the convolution process by writing the resulting test signal to a .wav file, so that it can be easily loaded into MATLAB / Audacity a.s.o. for visualization purposes.
+This example is licensed under the LGPLv3 (see ``COPYING.LESSER.txt`` for a copy of the license).

-``QtExample.cpp`` with its GUI class ``QtMainwindow.cpp`` / ``QtMainwindow.h`` visualizes a processing example by plotting the results via Qt and qcustomplot.
-This example is licensed under a GPLv3 (see ``COPYING.txt`` for a copy of the license).
+``QtExample.cpp`` with its GUI class ``QtMainwindow.cpp`` / ``QtMainwindow.h`` directly visualizes a processing example by plotting the results via Qt and qcustomplot.
+This example is licensed under the GPLv3 (see ``COPYING.txt`` for a copy of the license).

-Please see the example codes to get an idea on how to use the WOLAP class.
-There is also a MATLAB subfolder which shows how to implement WOLAP there.
-The MATLAB-example is not encapsulated in functions and scripts / objects yet.
+Please have a look at the example codes to get an idea on how to use the WOLAP class.
+Project configuring is done via CMake, there is a confiogure variable ``BUILD_QT_EXAMPLE`` which toggles the examples that will be build.
+Set it via the cmake GUI or command line option (-DBUILD_QT_EXQTAMPLE = ON / OFF) while configuring.

 Build